Facing Tough Choices: Surgery or Lifelong Wound?

 sherrybear

-Hi Tess, sorry it has taken long for me to get back to you, but my computer is about to go, so the pigskin hasn't held up for me.
-I have 3 hernias now and they said they don't know if they can get repaired for I have no wall that will hold mesh, for all the surgery I have had and the radiation I had.
+Hi Tess, sorry it has taken me so long to get back to you, but my computer is about to go, so the pigskin hasn't held up for me.
+I have 3 hernias now, and they said they don't know if they can be repaired because I have no wall that will hold mesh, due to all the surgery I have had and the radiation I received.
 So, I'm waiting to hear from my doctor to see if she found a doctor.
 God only knows if there should be one at the Cleveland Clinic, so just wait.
 So, how are you doing?
 Good, I hope.
-Keep your head up and my prayers are with you.
+Keep your head up, and my prayers are with you.
 Your friend, Sharon.

 Past Member